ahapliuc/openenclave/.jenkins/ci-students/README.md

 Requirements
 ------------

-All the python requierements are in the requirements.txt and can be installed with
+All the python requierements are in the requirements.txt and can be installed with:

-pip2 install -r requierements.txt
+_pip2 install -r requierements.txt_

 Ansible >=2.2